 WHO WE ARE

-Bat Tech is a small company in which all our techs are equal partners.
+Midwest Bats is a small company in which all our techs are equal partners.
 We do not subcontract out our work.
 We have 10years of experience in bat removals and over 20years of experience in attic restorations, spraying for insects and Home repairs.
 We deliver custom solutions, tailored to your structure.

 We provide a unique, customized and humane approach to every customers home or business.
 Providing the best experience for each and every client.
 We understand this may be a very stressful issue to deal with, we are here to help.